In Japan, Biden to launch economic plan for region sceptical on benefits | Law-Order

 In Japan, Biden to launch economic plan for region sceptical on benefits

-"Eventually the administration is going to have to offer more tangible benefits if it wants to keep countries on board."
+U.S. National Security Advisor Jake Sullivan told reporters on Air Force One that Taiwan would not be a part of the launch of IPEF but that Washington is looking to deepen its economic relationship with the self-governing island region on high-tech issues, including on semiconductors and supply chains.
 On Tuesday in Tokyo, Biden will join the second in-person meeting of the Quad group of countries.
+Hours ahead of his arrival, loudspeaker trucks and scores of protesters proceeded through central Tokyo, denouncing the Quad talks and the war in Ukraine.

-All share concerns about China, but the Quad as a group has avoided expressing an overtly anti-China agenda, largely due to Indian sensibilities.
+The four countries share concerns about China, but the Quad as a group has avoided an overtly anti-China agenda, largely due to Indian sensibilities.
 India's strong security ties with Russia and refusal to condemn its invasion of Ukraine will likely prevent any strong joint statement on that issue, analysts said.

-However, at their last summit in March, Quad leaders agreed that what has happened to Ukraine should not be allowed to happen in the Indo-Pacific - a reference to the threat posed to self-governed Taiwan by China, though Beijing was not mentioned by name.
+At their last summit in March, Quad leaders agreed that what has happened to Ukraine should not be allowed to happen in the Indo-Pacific - a reference to the threat posed to Taiwan by China, though Beijing was not mentioned by name.
 Chinese envoy for Korean affairs Liu Xiaoming said on Twitter that Washington was "putting together a closed & exclusive 'clique'."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)